In this post, I’m going to discuss the best travel tips for wrestling.

 Don’t Rely on GPS

 GPS is great but isn’t foolproof.
 I messed up last year.
 I didn’t plan my route and relied on my GPS.
-A two-hour trip turned into a four-hour trip.
+A two-hour trip turned into a four-hour excursion.
 I won’t make that mistake twice!

 Before you hit the road, get on Google maps or MapQuest.
 Check your route and know the way you are going to take.
-It’s OK to use your GPS, but I would only follow the GPS if it takes you on the same path you planned.
+It’s OK to use your GPS, but I would only follow the GPS if it steers you on the same path you planned.

 When planning your route, don’t forget to find places to eat and fill up with gas.
 You should also consider whether you will need to stop at a hotel during your road trip.
 The last thing you want is run out of gas or have to pull over at a rest stop when you’re tired.